LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 Following that, we assign the constant `L` to represent the number of sites in alignment `D`, and we retrieve the vector of `taxa` names from the alignment `D`.

-The line `D_trait = extractTrait(taxa=taxa, sep=“_”, i=2);` uses the function
+The line using the function `extractTrait` extracts the locations from the taxa names by splitting the string by "_" and taking the __3rd__ element (where `i` starts at 0).
-to extract the locations from the taxa names, and creates a trait alignment `D_trait` to contain these locations mapped to each taxon.
+This code creates a trait alignment `D_trait` containing the locations mapped to each taxon.
-Then the next line `K = D_trait.canonicalStateCount();` count the number of unique locations in the trait alignment.
+Then the method `canonicalStateCount()` counts the number of unique canonical states (locations) in the trait alignment `D_trait` and assigns this number to the constatnt `K`.
-Please note the method `canonicalStateCount()` returns the number of canonical states __excluding__ ambiguous states.
+This method excluds ambiguous states.

+### Model block

+In the `model` block, we have mixed two parts.
+The first part is modeling evolutionary history and demographic structure based on a nucleotide alignment, and the second part is defining how to sample the discrete states (locations) from the phylogeny shared with the 1st part.

+We first specify priors for the first part of mdoel as the following parameters:

+1. Dirichlet prior on, `π`, the equilibrium nucleotide frequencies (with 4 dimensions, one for each nucleotide);
+2. LogNormal prior on, `κ`, the transition/transversion ratio;
+3. LogNormal prior on, `γ`, the shape parameter of discretize Gamma;
+4. Site heterogeneity model;
+5. LogNormal prior on, `Θ`, the effective population size (with as many dimensions as there are branches in the tree);
+6. Coalescent (constant-size) prior on, `ψ`, the time-scaled (i.e., in absolute time) phylogenetic tree.

-For the details, please read the auto-generated [narrative](#auto-generated) from LPhy Studio.
+For more details, please read the auto-generated [narrative](#auto-generated) from LPhy Studio.

 ## Geographic Model

-In this analysis, we have two parts mixed in the model section: the first part is modeling evolutionary history and demographic structure based on a nucleotide alignment, and the second part is defining how to sample the discrete states (locations) from the phylogeny $\psi$ shared with the 1st part.

 For the nucleotide alignment, We fix a strict molecular clock to 0.004, to make the analysis converge a bit quicker.